LIFsCode/ELOC-3.0/eloc610LowPowerPartition/README-ai.md

     `lib/edge-impulse/src/tflite-model`
     `lib/edge-impulse/src/<model-header-file.h>`
 7. Copy the three new folders (edge-impulse-sdk, model-parameters & tflite-model) & model header file from the downloaded model into 'lib/src/'.
-8. Amend the following line (currently #736) in main.cpp with the correct model header file name (if necessary) `#include "trumpet_inferencing.h"`
+8. Amend the following line (currently #10) in /lib/edge-impulse/src/EdgeImpulse.cppn.cpp with the correct model header file name (if necessary)
+    `#include "trumpet_inferencing.h"`
 9. Under 'esp32dev-ei' in the 'Project Tasks' menu run:
     'Full Clean' **(Very important, otherwise the new model will not be pulled into .pio build folder)**